 Normally, the return value of your plugin will be passed directly to the AI, then the AI will decide how to answer the user based on the returned value.

 However, in some cases, you prefer to render the output to the users directly by yourself.
-Custom Output allows you to do that.

 For example, the DALL-E 3 plugin will render the generated images directly to the users in Markdown format.
 This saves time for the users because the AI will not need to “type” the long image URLs manually after it received the return value from the plugin.